gelisam/staged-diamond-calculus/README.md

-# Staged Diamond Type Theory
+# Staged Diamond Calculus

-A variant of Staged Modal Type Theory with Diamond instead of Box.
+A variant of Pfenning and Davies's Staged Modal Calculus with Diamond instead of Box.

 *   "Staged" means that we can write stage-1 code to assemble stage-0 code from smaller parts.